-Author A. Delpy
+Author Alexandre Delpy

 Cahiers des Arts et Techniques d’Afrique du Nord, 1955